nikitharani/css-global-starter-Default-styles-/README.md

-# CSS-Practise
+# CSS-Default styles
-This is just for practise purpose
+Css styles for all projects